kismetwireless/kismet-docs/devel/pcapng_gps.md

 Available fields and sizes are noted below.

-The GPS data record must be padded to 32 bits to comply with the pcap-ng framing standards.
+The GPS data of the fields must conform to the length of the fields as specified in the field bitmask.

 Multi-byte values are encoded as the endian format of the pcap-ng file; parsers should detect this via the pcap-ng endian magic field and process accordingly.

+The total content of the GPS record will be padded to 32 bytes to comply with the pcap-ng options format requirements.

 ### GPS fields